servetti-polito/neubot/doc/neubot.1.rst

     Implementation of web user interface internationalization.

   **js/index.js**
-    Javascript code for index.html.
     Contains functions to retrieve and process the state of Neubot.

   **js/log.js**
-    Javascript code for log.html.
     Contains code to retrieve and process Neubot logs.

   **js/privacy.js**
-    Javascript code for privacy.html.
     Contains code to query and modify privacy settings.

   **js/results.js**
-    Javascript code for results.html.
     Contains code to process Neubot results, as well as code to display them as plots and tables.

   **js/settings.js**
-    Javascript code for settings.html.
     Contains code to retrieve and modify Neubot settings.

   **js/state.js**
     Helper code for retrieving and processing Neubot state.

   **js/update.js**
-    Javascript code for update.html.
-It does not add functionalities, and it just sets the active tab in the web interface.
+    Minimal script included by updater.html.
+It just sets the active tab in the web interface.

   **js/utils.js**
     Miscellaneous helper functions.